junxit/us-congress-bills-119/derived/amendments.md

 ### 42 U.S.C. § 1320f-1

-> by striking “such disease or condition” and inserting “one or more rare diseases or conditions (as such term is defined in section 526(a)(2) of the Federal Food, Drug, and Cosmetic Act)”.
+> by striking “such disease or condition” and inserting “one or more rare diseases or conditions (as such term is defined in section 526(a)(2) of the Federal Food, Drug, and Cosmetic Act)”; and

 | | |
 |---|---|